 While most teams will find it challenging to scale without any test automation, too much will slow you down and become expensive: keep in-mind automation requires developer resources to script and maintain tests.

-The trick to test automation success is understanding when a test case is ready for automation and which test cases are best suited for manual testing.
+and which test cases are best suited for manual testing.
 Striking the right balance leads teams to achieve scalable QA test automation success.

 There's a notion that automation is the magic solution to scaling QA.
 Don't get me wrong -- it's a great tool for helping with QA scaling, but keep in mind that automated scripts require technical expertise to write and maintain, and automation isn't always a great fit for every type of test. -- Jeff Pineda

 2. Measuring or Aiming for the Wrong Things

 Why you are measuring something is much more important than what you are measuring.

 Immature teams often focus on metrics that show how much a team is working, such as number of test cases written, rather than metrics that indicate product quality.
 Finding metrics that show product quality is key to QA process scaling success.

 3. Expecting QA at 100 People to be the Same at 10

 If you're one of the rare organizations that nailed QA in the early days, it's tempting to stick with it as the company grows.
 But staying the same while teams and products are evolving and changing is a sure-fire way to collapse your QA success.
 A QA process -- even a good one -- should adapt with your team as it scales.

 Taking an ad-hoc approach to fixing bugs, and trying to fix issues that crop up, isn't a scalable way to do QA.
 Using a strategic approach to triage is much more effective.
 Understanding where your team's time is being spent and optimizing for the highest-impact fixes, will help them stay lean and effectively scale processes for product quality success.